WICG/bundle-preloading/subresource-loading.md

 #### Q: Is one level of chunking enough?
 Should chunking be part of a more complex tree?

 **A**: Sometimes, several different entry-points require a common set of resources repeatedly, even if these break down into multiple cache units.
 It would be possible to extend the manifest language to give these sets an explicit representation.
 It's not clear if such sets would have any advantages over compression, and it would add complexity, so this version of the proposal omits that, for simplicitly.
 A [previous draft](https://gist.github.com/littledan/18a1bd6e14e4f0ddb305a2a051ced01e#file-dynamic-chunk-loading-md) was based around such sets.

-#### Q: How is this work funded?
-Are there any conflicts of interest?

-[Eye/O](https://eyeo.com/) is funding Daniel Ehrenberg's (Igalia) work on resource bundles, and [Bloomberg](https://www.techatbloomberg.com/) had funded it previously.
-Many others have been collaborating, especially Yehuda Katz (Tilde), Pete Snyder (Brave) and several Google employees (inside and outside of the Chrome team).
-Google, including the AMP team, is also a client of Igalia, but not funding work on this project.